Jinghan987/DSA4262-Project-2/README.md

   <li> jupyter notebook --port 8889 </li>
 </ul>
 <p>
 4. Once jupyter notebook has been opened, start a new notebook instance.
-Within this notebook instance, run the following command: <b>!git clone https://github.com/Jinghan987/DSA4262-Project-2-Repo.git</b>
+Within this notebook instance, run the following command: <b>!git clone https://github.com/Jinghan987/DSA4262-Project-2-Repo.git</b>, then manually navigate to <b>DSA4262-Project-2-Repo</b> within Jupyter Notebook and open up <b>Project 2 - Training Script for Github.ipynb</b>
 </p>
 <p>
 5. We will first be using <b>Project 2 - Training Script for Github.ipynb</b> to train a GradientBoostingClassifier.
 This script will be using <i>train_set_github.csv</i> as an input, and the output from this script will be a model (<b>gradientboostingclassfier.sav</b>).